 In one particular study, 27 subjects were split into two groups—endurance training and HIIT—and took part in their separate training regimens for a series of weeks.
 At the end of the study, the HIIT group lost three times as much body fat as the endurance training group, even though they burned almost half as many calories (which goes to show that the calorie counter on your treadmill shouldn't be your measure of success).

 Ready to lose more fat in less time?
-Keep scrolling for some of the best fat-blasting HIIT workouts.
+Here are some of the best fat-blasting HIIT workouts.

 For Your Buns